StrataSource/ChaosTools-Legacy/README.md

 ### Technologies used

-This program is written in C# using .NET Core 3.1.
+This program is written in C# using .NET 5.0.

 Frameworks: